Find Affordable College Courses

 Request Information

-The University of Montana did quite well in this year’s ranking of the best schools for film, video and photographic arts students.
-It came in at #8 on the list.
-Located in the small city of Missoula, UM is a public college with a fairly large student population.
+The University of Montana ranked #8 on this year’s Best Film, Video & Photographic Arts Schools in the Rocky Mountains Region list.
+Located in the small city of Missoula, UM is a public college with a large student population.

 While working on their degree, film majors at UM accumulate an average of around $23,000 in student debt.